MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/manage-personal-access-tokens-via-api.md

 ###### Example: Get started with a Python Flask Quickstart application
-1. Once you've registered your application in an AAD tenant with an active Azure subscription, in the[Azure Portal](https://portal.azure.com/), navigate to your registered application under **Azure Active Directory** -> **App Registrations**.
+1. Once you've registered your application in an AAD tenant with an active Azure subscription, in the [Azure Portal](https://portal.azure.com/), navigate to your registered application under **Azure Active Directory** -> **App Registrations**.

    ![Open "Azure Active Directory" -> "App Registrations"](./media/manage-personal-access-tokens-via-api/step1-aad-app-registrations.png)